cjakuc/CS_BW_1_Decision_Trees/README.md

 Check out my implementation of a Decision Tree Classifier using NumPy!
-A thorough explanation of my proccess can be found on [my Medium profile here](https://medium.com/@cjakuc/building-a-decision-tree-classifier-c00a08815c3).
+A thorough explanation of my process can be found on [my Medium profile here](https://medium.com/@cjakuc/building-a-decision-tree-classifier-c00a08815c3).